ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/multi_sig.md

 ![](../assets/bobSigned.png)

 Now, Bob and Alice can combine their signature into one transaction.
+This transaction will then be valid in terms of it's signatures as Bob and Alice have provided two of the signatures from the three that were initially provided.
+The requirements of the 'two-of-three' multi sig have therefore been met.

 ```cs
 Transaction fullySigned =